yeaung276/FaceRecognization/Readme.md

 ### Note
 I used Siamese net idea and trained with binary cross entrypy loss.
 You should try train using tripplet loss.
 The Shared Base Model is Face net from [this link](https://github.com/iwantooxxoox/Keras-OpenFace).
 The dataset is [here](http://www.cfpw.io/).
-The model not impressive but not bad and have a lot of room to improve.
+The model is not impressive but not bad and have a lot of rooms to improve.

 ### Net Model